Alliant Credit Union Mortgage Review 2020

 Membership at Alliant Credit Union is not required to apply for the bank’s mortgage products; however, prospective customers must join before their loans close.
 Alliant offers membership to the following:

 - Immediate family members of existing Alliant members

 - Members of qualifying organizations

-- Individuals who live or work in a qualifying Chicagoland community
+- People who live or work in a qualifying Chicagoland community

 - Supporters of Alliant Credit Union’s partner charity, Foster Care to Success

-The credit union issues mortgages nationwide, but its home equity products are only available in 28 states and Washington, D.C.:
+The credit union issues mortgages nationwide, but its home equity products are only available in the 24 states below and the District of Columbia:

-Alliant Credit Union provides financing for multiple types of properties:
+This lender provides financing for several types of properties:

 - Single-family homes (existing and new construction)